lucas89901/ntu-introcs-2023-fall-final-project/README.md

 - CMake 3.20 or later
 - A C++ compiler supporting at least C++17
-- A Java runtime environment that can run nand2tetris's CPU emulator (used in testing)
+- A Java runtime environment that can run nand2tetris's CPU emulator (used in a portion of tests)

 #### Build